 - No prior research experience is necessary

-*Underrepresented in medicine (URM) for the purpose of this program are those individuals belonging to a particular ethnic or racial group which has been considered by the National Institute of Health to be underrepresented in biomedical research; these include Latino/ Hispanic, African-American/Black, Native American, Native Hawaiian and Alaskan Natives.
+*Underrepresented in medicine (URM) for the purpose of this program are those individuals belonging to a particular ethnic or racial group which has been considered by the National Institute of Health (NIH) and the Association of American Medical Colleges (AAMC) to be underrepresented in biomedical research (relative to their numbers in the general population).
+These groups may include Latino/ Hispanic, African-American/Black, American Indian, Native Hawaiian and Alaskan Natives, among others.

-The deadline for completed applications is Friday, February 15, 2013.
-Please complete and mail the SRTP application form and send all the supporting documents to the mailing address listed below.
-Each application must include:
+The deadline for completed applications (online form and supplemental materials) is Friday, February 14, 2014.
+Please complete online SRTP application form and email/mail supporting documents to the email address and/or mailing address listed below.
+Note: The survey does not allow you to hit the return button after completing and submitting each section.

 PART II.
 Supporting documents, including:

-- Three letters of recommendation (must be sent directly by authors)
+- Three letters of recommendation (emailed to us directly by authors as a signed pdf letter)

-- Official college and medical school (if applicable) transcript(s)
+- Official college, graduate and/or medical school transcript(s)

-All Required Supporting Materials must be received by our office by Friday, February 15, 2013.
+All required supporting Materials must be received by Friday, February 14, 2014.
 It is your responsibility to ensure that they are received by this date in our office.
-You will receive a confirmation email from email@example.com upon receipt.
+Once we consider your application complete, you will receive a confirmation email from SRTP@mgh.harvard.edu.

 Multicultural Affairs Office